-I'm a student.
-Can I get a credit card?
-Do I need a co-signer?
-Do I need a job?
+You're a student.
+Can you get a credit card?
+Do you need a co-signer?
+Do you need a job?

-I'm a parent.
-Will card companies target my child at college?
-As a co-signer, how liable am I?
-What exactly are the rules now?
-How do they affect me?
+You're a parent.
+Will card companies target your child at college?
+As a co-signer, how liable are you?
+What exactly are the rules?
+How do they affect you?

-These questions continue to puzzle students and parents in the wake of the Credit CARD Act taking effect in February 2010.
+These questions continue to puzzle students and parents even years after sweeping legislation known as the Credit CARD Act took effect.

-To help dispel any lingering confusion, we bust four myths concerning student credit cards so you can deftly navigate the changed credit card landscape.
+To help dispel any lingering confusion, we bust four myths concerning student credit cards so you can deftly navigate this particular credit card landscape.

 Myth 1: Students can't get credit cards

-It's true that it's more difficult for students to obtain credit cards today, but it's still doable.
+It's true that it's more difficult for students to obtain credit cards post-Credit CARD Act, but it's still doable.

 The Credit CARD Act rules only apply to those under age 21.
 If you're under 21, you must meet one of the following conditions to get a credit card: